 Picture Exchange Communication System

-PECS is a technique a therapist might use if your child needs to work on core verbal skills.
+PECS is an ABA therapy technique a therapist might use if your child needs to work on core verbal skills.
 This type of treatment involves a series of trades: pictures for the objects they represent.
 It’s designed to develop the cognitive relationship between real-world objects and symbols.
 For example, your child might begin by exchanging pictures for the items in those pictures, and then move on to expanding vocabulary using a similar method.